Arboreal Categories: An Axiomatic Theory of Resources: Path Categories

 and equip $E$ with the componentwise order.
 As any injective forest morphism is an order-embedding, for all $(x,y),(x',y')\in E$ we have $(x,y)\leq (x',y')$ if and only if $x\leq x'$.
 Just observe that $x\leq x'$ entails

+and so, since $g$ is an injective forest morphism, $y\leq y'$.
 Thus, $E$ is a forest and the height of an element $(x,y)\in E$ coincides with the height of $x$ in $F$, and thus also with the height of $y$ in $G$.
 The following diagram is then readily seen to be a pullback square in~$\F$,

 where $\pi_F$ and $\pi_G$ are the obvious projections.